-According to the Trialogue CSI Handbook, CSI expenditure remains concentrated among larger companies, as they continue to account for the biggest share of CSI expenditure.
-The top 100 companies in terms of CSI expenditure spent over R5.4-billon in 2013, representing just less than 70% of total social investment in South Africa.
+According to the Trialogue Social Investment Handbook, Social Investment expenditure remains concentrated among larger companies, as they continue to account for the biggest share of Social Investment expenditure.
+The top 100 companies in terms of Social Investment expenditure spent over R5.4-billon in 2013, representing just less than 70% of total social investment in South Africa.

-This expenditure remained focused in the education, social and community development, and health sectors, which together accounted for an average of 71% of CSI expenditure.
-Education received the largest percentage of funding, with 89% of respondents supporting the sector and giving an average of 43% of their CSI expenditure to educational causes.
-Social and community development causes received an average of 15% of CSI expenditure, while health received 11%.
+This expenditure remained focused in the education, social and community development, and health sectors, which together accounted for an average of 71% of Social Investment expenditure.
+Education received the largest percentage of funding, with 89% of respondents supporting the sector and giving an average of 43% of their Social Investment expenditure to educational causes.
+Social and community development causes received an average of 15% of Social Investment expenditure, while health received 11%.

-Between 2012 and 2013, Anglo American has spent over R750-million on health and welfare, education and infrastructure CSI projects within mining communities.
-This excludes the company's flagship and highly successful enterprise development programme, Zimele, that has created over 25 000 jobs in South Africa since 2008.
+Between 2012 and 2013, Anglo American has spent over R750-million on health and welfare, education and infrastructure Social Investment projects within mining communities.
+This excludes the company’s flagship and highly successful enterprise development programme, Zimele, that has created over 25 000 jobs in South Africa since 2008.

 “Anglo American will continue to work together with our partners, communities and government to ensure that through our corporate social investment initiatives we are contributing to the country’s development, as well as making a difference in the lives of people who so desperately need help,” Mbazima says.